Geothermal gradient

-Strictly speaking, geo-thermal necessarily refers to Earth but the concept may be applied to other planets.
-In SI units, the geothermal gradient is expressed as °C/km, K/km, or mK/m.
-These are all equivalent.
+Strictly speaking, geo-thermal necessarily refers to Earth, but the concept may be applied to other planets.
+In SI units, the geothermal gradient is expressed in degree celsius per kilometre (°C/km), kelvin per kilometre (K/km), or millikelvin per metre (mK/m); these are all equivalent.

 Earth's internal heat comes from a combination of residual heat from planetary accretion, heat produced through radioactive decay, latent heat from core crystallization, and possibly heat from other sources.
 The major heat-producing nuclides in Earth are potassium-40, uranium-238, uranium-235, and thorium-232.
 The inner core is thought to have temperatures in the range of 4000 to 7000 K, and the pressure at the centre of the planet is thought to be about 360 GPa (3.6 million atm).
 (The exact value depends on the density profile in Earth.)
 Because much of the heat is provided for by radioactive decay, scientists believe that early in Earth's history, before nuclides with short half-lives had been depleted, Earth's heat production would have been much higher.
 Heat production was twice that of present-day at approximately 3 billion years ago, resulting in larger temperature gradients within Earth, larger rates of mantle convection and plate tectonics, allowing the production of igneous rocks such as komatiites that are no longer formed.

 The top of the geothermal gradient is influenced by atmospheric temperature.
-The uppermost layers of the solid planet are at the temperature produced by the local weather, decaying to approximately the annual mean-average temperature (MATT) at a shallow depth of about 10-20 metres depending on the type of ground, rock etc;
+The uppermost layers of the solid planet are at the temperature produced by the local weather, decaying to approximately the mean annual ground temperature (MAGT) at a shallow depth of about 10-20 metres depending on the type of ground, rock etc.;